kyang5/coursedescriptions/source/courses/comp348.rst

 Outcome
 ----------

-An understanding of how to secure networks using encryption, authentication, firewalls, NAT/PAT, restricted access policies, intrusion detection and other security frameworks.
+An understanding of how to secure networks using encryption, authentication, firewalls, NAT/PAT, restricted access policies, intrusion detection, and other security frameworks.

 Syllabi
 --------------------